Heather J. Ross: Career

 Ross began her career in 1996 at Toronto General Hospital's Peter Munk Cardiac Centre.
 By 2018, she was involved in the care of over 500 patients undergoing heart transplantation.
 Ross specializes in issues related to end-of-life in patients with advanced heart failure, targeting gaps in end-of-life care.
-In 2006, Ross founded Test Your Limits, an organization that has raised over 2.5 million dollars for heart failure research and included expeditions to Antarctica (2006), Nepal (2008), North Pole (2010), South Pole (2013), Bhutan (2014), Nahanni (2015) and Tibet (2017).
-She is the recipient of the Order of Canada(2021), and the inaugural CCS Women in Cardiovascular Medicine/Science Mentorship Award.
+In 2006, Ross founded Test Your Limits, an organization that has raised over 4 million dollars for heart failure research and included expeditions to Antarctica (2006), Nepal (2008), North Pole (2010), South Pole (2013), Bhutan (2014), Nahanni (2015), Mount Everest (2017), Greenland (2018), Ecuador (2023), and New Zealand (2024).
+She is the recipient of the Order of Canada (2021), and the inaugural CCS Women in Cardiovascular Medicine/Science Mentorship Award.
+She was awarded the Ontario Health Quality Award (2024) for her help with Indigenous communities and the Inter-American Society of Cardiology Lifetime Achievement Award (2025).

 Research interests

-Ross has authored over 340 peer-reviewed publications with an interest in end-of-life care, mobile health and outcomes in patients with advanced heart failure and heart transplantation.
+Ross has authored over 470 peer-reviewed publications with an interest in end-of-life care, health equity, mobile health and outcomes in patients with advanced heart failure and heart transplantation.